MRI scans are used to help diagnose and monitor many different conditions.

 - any other implant or device in your body

-You won't be able to have an MRI scan if you're breastfeeding or in the first three months of pregnancy.
-Sometimes an MRI scan can be done after the first three months of pregnancy but please speak to your consultant or check with our MRI department.
+You won't be able to have an MRI scan if you're in the first three months of pregnancy.
+Sometimes an MRI scan can be done after the first three months of pregnancy but please speak to your consultant or check with our MRI Department.

 How is an MRI scan carried out?